dyzdyz010/PhotoRenamer/README.md

 ./PhotoRenamer
 ```

-it will look up all image files and sub-directories inside the folder and rename all images files into `yyyy-mm-dd hh:mm:ss` format if EXIF properties exists.
+it will look up all image files and sub-directories inside the folder and rename all images files into `yyyy-mm-dd hh.mm.ss` format if EXIF properties exists.